Here's a map!...

-Okay, I admit it: the map hasn't got very far yet... but what we've done shows how to make one with as much detail as you want to put in.
+Okay, I admit, the map hasn't got very far yet... but what's here shows how to make one with as much detail as you want to put in.

 (This is part of a big set of pages from one source about making maps... including challenges for individuals and organized groups like school classes, youth groups (e.g. the Scouts) and adult bonding adventures.)

 The map shows, with the blue line, the outline of the deck on the back of a house... accurately.
 (The house is approximate)

 We mapped the deck one (rather boring) way.

 But we also have a tree on our map !!!!
 In the right spot, relative to the deck, and everything!
 And we did that without going near the tree!

 The map is drawn in the usual way, with North at the top.

 To draw our map of the deck, we started at the southwest corner... down at the "bottom" right.
 Where it says "Blue: Measured deck".

 We measured clockwise around the deck...